aleksandar-b/blog/_posts/2023-04-01-on-the-understanding.markdown

 **6. Conclusion**
 By grounding these philosophical insights in practical examples like making coffee, assembling IKEA furniture, or the process of discovery in science, we see that true knowledge—true causal Understanding—always arises from direct, perceptual interaction with the world.
 For now, AGI systems lack that grounding, which raises fundamental questions about whether they can ever genuinely understand or create knowledge in the way humans do.

+> Objects are first of all objects of perception, not of thought, and all knowledge of objects is originally and in itself perception.
+Perception, however, is by no means mere sensation, but the understanding is already active in it.
+The thought, which is added only in the case of men, not in the case of the brutes, is mere abstraction from perception, gives no fundamentally new knowledge, does not itself establish objects which were not before, but merely changes the form of the knowledge already won through perception,  makes it abstract knowledge in concepts, whereby its concrete or perceptible character is lost, but, on the other hand, combination of it becomes possible, which immeasurably extends the range of its applicability. - Arthur Schopenhauer